MIKE'S BUS PAGES

 THINGS THAT FLOAT

-A traditional British trawler departs Lowestoft in September 1962 - The swing-bridge over the main road through the town centre has been opened for its seaward passage
+LT205 'PLATESSA' A traditional British trawler departs Lowestoft in September 1962 - The swing-bridge over the main road through the town centre has been opened for its seaward passage.

-My transport interests are very broad and generally encompass anything that moves.
-We've already got Planes & Trains on the site so why not, I thought, include some boats (and,for the purist, Ships too!).
-There's not going to be any knowledge, technical or otherwise from me here - I just take a photo now and then of something nautical large or small so this is a real mixture of some of the things I've seen on the water over the years that I hope will be of some interest to someone somewhere.
+Because my transport interests are very broad and generally encompass anything that moves we've already got Planes & Trains on the site.
+So why not, I thought, include some boats (and,for the purist, Ships) too?
+There's not going to be any knowledge, technical or otherwise from me here - I just take a photo now and then of something nautical large or small on the water, so this is a real mixture of some of the things I've seen over the years that I hope will be of interest to someone somewhere.
+If anyone with suitable knowledge out there has any information to add to captions please make contact

 Fast forward some 45 years - No doubt full of cheap and cheerful greenhouse gas producing trinkets from the world's latest developing economies, and in stark contrast to the above, this massive container vessel was seen entering Southampton Water in May 2007.
 It's anybody's guess how many containers are on board here but if the ill-fated Napoli is any guide then its bound to be two thousand plus!